 The CMU Pantry is committed to reducing hunger among students by providing nutritious food for free; improved food accessibility means an overall healthier campus community that can flourish.

 Brought to fruition by the Graduate Student Assembly’s Basic Needs Working Group and the Campus Food Insecurity Committee, the pantry opened on November 9, 2018 and served 60 plus students in its first two weeks.

-What Is “Food Insecurity” and How Did CMU Address It?
+What Is “Food Insecurity” and How Does CMU Address It?

 In January 2017, the Greater Pittsburgh Community Food Bank (GPCFB) commissioned the University of Pittsburgh’s Office of Child Development to conduct the following study: Needs Assessment of Collegiate Food Insecurity in SW Pennsylvania: The Campus Cupboard Study.

 This study’s findings demanded action.
 The study itself centered around 11 Pittsburgh-area colleges, including Carnegie Mellon University.
 Within the CMU community, 19 percent of students were found to be “food insecure.”
 According to the USDA, food security means “access to all people at all times to enough food for an active, healthy lifestyle.”
 By this definition, 19 percent of students didn’t have access or enough resources to eat what’s considered a base-level, healthy amount of food.